Bio

 Photographs by Ronald Smits

 SOLAR CLOUD is an inflatable installation that floats above the Berlage kiosk’s terrace, located in Den Haag's historical city center.
-The piece is inspired by weather and solar balloons, objects designed to fulfil their functions in the most direct way possible.
+The piece is inspired by weather and solar balloons, objects designed to fulfill their functions in the most direct way possible.
 The printed message on its bottom layer, 'GOOD NEWS,' is a reference to Edwin Schlossberg's art project mentioned in the 1968 Whole Earth Catalog, a countercultural publication about ecology, cybernetics, science and architecture.
 The piece retains the humor and wittiness of the original movement and can be read in either a more optimistic or more caustic tone.

 Archives at Risk